These pages are mobile-friendly

 While there is some information on the de Lancaster family on this web site I recommend the following web sites for more in depth research of the various branches of the de Lancaster families.

 See Charts for the descent from Roger FitzReinfrid to Robert Lawrence immigrant to Isle of Wright County, Virginia, and second son of Sir John Lawrence, Baronet, of London.
 Robert immigrated to Isle of Wight County, Virginia, about 1638.
-His descendants can be found at Robert Lawrence Descendants.

 The Armorial Bearings of the Lawrence Family